 - Slowly return to the starting position.

-This originally appeared as “Strength Made Easy” in the January/February 2018 issue of Experience Life.
+This article has been updated.
+It originally appeared as “Strength Made Easy” in the January/February 2018 issue of Experience Life.

 - Deadlift (conventional, sumo, Jefferson)